storyblok/storyblok-react/README.md

 ## Next.js using App Router - Full React Server Components

-If you're using the complete React Server Components along with app directory, follow this method.
-Using all the Server Components has great performance benefits.
+If you're using the Next.js `app` directory approach, and React Server Components exclusively, follow this approach.

 > The SDK has a special module for RSC.
 Always use `@storyblok/react/rsc` for importing while using Server Side Components.